I may dirtbag in the outdoors, but that is more out of practicality more so than making a statement.

-However, for everyday life, I want something warm obviously.
-But something that will look good be it going to work or a night out with Mrs Mag.
-And won’t look “so mid-2010s” in a few short years.
+However, for everyday life, I want something warm.
+But something that will look good, be it going to work, or a night out with Ms. A. And won’t look “so mid-2010s” in a few short years.
 And, oh, will last.

 In 2004, I turned 30.
 Dad was in town to help celebrate this milestone birthday with some friends of mine.

 Then I saw the price. $300+.
 Ouch.
-I could not justify or afford the price at the time.
+I could not justify or afford the cost at the time.

 However, Dad insisted on buying it for me for my birthday.
 An incredible gift for my 30th birthday.